Check out the most important metrics for your site

 Behavior: How visitors use the site?

 In this respect, the tool has metrics that represent the average time spent on the site, the browser, operating system and screen resolution used for accessing the website (desktop and mobile).
-These values are good clues to evaluate the performance and bet on improvements in design and usability of the page.
+These values are good clues to evaluate the performance and bet on improvements in the design and usability of the page.

 Performance: How content is being viewed?